DataDog/documentation/content/en/developers/integrations/log_pipeline.md

 #### Configure and edit facets

-Correctly defining facets is important as they facilitate Logs Analytics, are useful in Logs Monitors, and enable aggregation across Datadog's logs management features.
+Correctly defining facets is important as they improve the usability of your logs for logs analytics, monitors, and aggregation across Datadog's logs management product.
+They allow for better findability of application logs by populating autocomplete features across Log Management.

 ##### Requirements